EGI-Federation/fedcloud-catchall-operations/README.md

 ## Docker containers

-Components are run as docker containers, which if not available upstream, are generated in this repository.
+Components are run as containers, which if not available upstream, are generated in this repository.

 ## Deployment

 Deployment is managed with GitHub Actions, there is a VM for the cloud-info-provider and one VM for the image sync.
 Check the [deploy](./deploy) directory for details.
-Configuration is done with ansible using a [dedicated role](./deploy/roles/catchall):
+Configuration is done with Ansible using a [dedicated role](./deploy/roles/catchall):

 ```sh